Animal welfare at Waitrose

 Our abattoir has been purpose built with the help of animal welfare experts and to the ideas of Temple Grandin; the facility operates a detailed animal welfare policy.
 As with our other livestock supply chains, all staff must demonstrate high levels of competence before being allowed to handle cattle.
 Like the rest of our livestock supply chain, a vet inspects the animals on arrival at the processing plant.

 Waitrose livestock schemes have evolved over the last 20 years and are underpinned by an ethos of continuous improvement.
 This includes the regular review of both technical and financial performance; trends in welfare outcomes and investment in a wide ranging Research and Development portfolio which has improvements in animal welfare at its heart.
 These research projects are done with a wide number of reputable educational establishments providing the opportunity for emerging scientists to work closely with our livestock supply chains.
-In conjunction with our suppliers we monitor a wide range of key welfare performance indicators to ensure continuous welfare improvement for the animals in our supply chains.
-The key measures are included below and on the attached charts.
+In conjunction with our suppliers we monitor a wide range of key welfare performance indicators to ensure continuous welfare improvement for the animals in our own-brand supply chains.
+Details on the full range of our KPIs, which apply to our own-brand products, are available in the attached charts.

 Average journey times